GalaticSoftware/CryptoSentinel/collaboration_guide.md

 ## Data Sources
 CryptoSentinel uses two primary data sources:

+    **LunarCrush**:
-    LunarCrush: Provides data related to social media activity, market data, and URL engagement for cryptocurrencies.
+    Provides data related to social media activity, market data, and URL engagement for cryptocurrencies.
+The LunarCrush API v3 is a RESTful JSON API with various documented endpoints available, each with required and/or optional query string input parameters to customize the output.
+LunarCrush API powers the lunarcrush.com website and mobile apps.
+The base URL for the API is https://lunarcrush.com/api3.

+    Some of the available LunarCrush API endpoints include:

+        /coinoftheday: Get the current LunarCrush Coin of the Day /coins: Get a general snapshot of LunarCrush metrics on the entire list of tracked coins /coins/:coin: Get a robust and detailed snapshot of a specific coin's metrics /coins/:coin/influencers: Get a list of crypto influencers for a specified coin or token /coins/:coin/insights: Get a list of LunarCrush insights for a specific coin or token /coins/global: Get aggregated metrics across all coins tracked on the LunarCrush platform /coins/influencers: Get a list of overall crypto influencers across all coins

     The API is available on a pay-as-you-go plan with 2,000 free daily credits and a cost of $0.005 for each additional credit.

+    **RapidAPI Binance:**
-    Binance: Offers data from the Binance exchange, including trader positions, leaderboards, and market data.
+    Provides data from the Binance Futures Leaderboard, including trader positions, leaderboards, and market data.
+The Binance Futures Leaderboard API is hosted on RapidAPI and is written in Python with FastAPI and AIOHTTP for asynchronous requests.
+Uvicorn is used as an ASGI server.

+    Some of the key features of the Binance Futures Leaderboard API include:

+        Advanced search with filters: Allows searching for specific symbols (e.g., BTCUSDT, ETHUSDT), time periods (weekly, monthly), sorting by PNL, ROI or followers, and specific trade types (USDⓈ-M and COIN-M).
+        Get open positions from different traders: Retrieve open positions from various traders and access position details such as symbol, open time, PNL, ROI, and amount.
+        Search traders by name: Find specific traders by name (e.g., Elon Musk, Vitalik Buterin).
+        Get trader information: Obtain details like Twitter URL, followers, and open positions for a trader.

+    Use cases for the Binance Futures Leaderboard API include automating trading with leaderboard data, signal bots, and trend analysis.
 The RapidAPI plan costs $10 per month for 10,000 calls and has a rate limit of 5 requests per second.
 Each additional call costs $0.001.

 ## Product Road Map